 GPTZero.me

 GPTZero was developed by a Princeton student specifically for teachers to inspect papers for AI-generated content.
 It is very efficient in detecting robotic text.
-However, it tends to err on the side of caution and often suspects some human-written passages of being AI-created.
+It used to err on the side of caution with human writing, but in my experiment it was flawless: “highly confident” that ChatGPT’s text was 100% AI and equally confident that my blog was 100% human.

 It gives its estimation in terms of likelihood but also provides stats for perplexity and burstiness, so you can judge yourself.
-It is free and unlimited and doesn’t require registration to use it.
+The basic check is free, but you’ll have to sign up with your email, and the free plan runs on credits – you get 10,000 to start, which burn down with every scan.
+Annoyingly, seeing which exact sentences look AI-like is locked behind the Pro plan; the free tier only gives you the overall verdict.
 To check your text, you can either copy and paste it into the text window or upload a file from your device.

 AI Content Detector at Copyleaks